bajor/ai-tools-i-use-presentation/slides.md

 ---

-- I have it as a default website in my private computer, I am addicted to it and use it daily instead of a google - for personal things.
 - 4o model for trivial questions - how to boil egg
 - o3 - for deeper, more reseach oriented - question.
 Uses chain of thought technique - it evaluates it's own answers and prompts itself to refine response.
 - 15 deep reseach option for non-trivial questions